poole/lanyon/_posts/2017-07-12-renamed-types.md

 type MyType float64
 ```

-Great, now I have a float that's kind of like a float but that
+Great, now I have a float that's kind of like a float, but it
-throws errors if I try to use it like a float, with other floats.
+throws errors if I try to use it like a float with other floats.
 I put this silly and clearly useless construct aside.

 Then, working on my [physically-based renderer](https://github.com/hunterloftis/pbr) a couple of days later,